Content 1100 styling change to allow custom header

 Framework description

 At the centre of our Global Quality Framework is continuous improvement.
-The FRC’s requirement for Tier 1 firms to consolidate their audit quality programmes and actions into a Single Quality Plan (SQP) has been a positive development which has helped us provide better focus to our programmes and respond to issues or trends as they emerge.
-Audit quality must keep pace with the risks audited entities face and our SQP supports us in being dynamic to respond to emerging issues.
+Our Single Quality Plan (SQP) is at the heart of this – we use it to drive measurable improvements in critical areas.
+Our SQP supports us in being dynamic to respond to emerging issues and is a key driver in delivering sustainable audit quality.
 We have been pleased with the recognition of the quality and utility of our SQP as we have worked to embed it in our processes, use it to monitor our progress, and support us in identifying areas for remediation.

 Single Quality Plan (SQP)

-Our SQP supports us in evaluating information from a range of data points including our Emerging Issues process, inspection and review findings, Second Line of Defence themes, root cause analysis reporting, the Annual Risk Review and executive meetings such as Quality Council and Audit Executive meetings.
+Our SQP supports us in evaluating information from a range of data points including our Emerging Issues process, inspection and review findings, Second Line of Defence themes, root cause analysis reporting, the Annual Risk Review, and executive meetings such as the Quality Council and Audit Executive.

-Every month we assess what topics have escalated in priority or have been resolved and we track these movements on our dynamic heat map.
-The heat map helps us identify and keep focus on both our transformational programmes and our foundational programmes.
-The status of these programmes can change throughout the year as we evaluate the effectiveness of actions taken and the associated KPIs.
+We regularly assess what topics have escalated in priority or have been resolved and we track these movements on our dynamic heat map.
+The heat map helps us identify and keep focus on both our priority and foundational programmes.
+The status of these programmes can change throughout the year as we evaluate the effectiveness of actions taken using a range of specific and focused KPIs to measure success.

-Our transformational programmes at the start of the year were:
+Our priority programmes at the start of the year were:

 • Banking Audit Quality Improvement Programme (focused on improving the quality of our banking audits).